lewis-kori/gridsome-portfolio/content/blog/deploy-using-github-actions.md

 RUN adduser -S nextjs -u 1001

 # You only need to copy next.config.js if you are NOT using the default configuration.
-# Copy all necessary files used by nex.config as well otherwise the build will fail
+# Copy all necessary files used by nex.config as well otherwise the build will fail.
 COPY --from=builder /app/next.config.js ./next.config.js
 COPY --from=builder /app/public ./public
 COPY --from=builder --chown=nextjs:nodejs /app/.next ./.next